willb335/chessboardjsx/README.md

 ## What is Chessboard.jsx?

 Chessboard.jsx is a React component with a flexible "just a board" API modeled from [chessboard.js](https://github.com/oakmac/chessboardjs).
-It's compatable with touch as well as standard HTML5 drag and drop.
+It's compatible with touch as well as standard HTML5 drag and drop.

 ## What can Chessboard.jsx **not** do?